novikova-y/soederBot/README.md

 ---

-✨ Just a small side project to practice, smile, and maybe share some *bayerischer Humor*.
+✨ Just a small side project to practice and share some *bayerischer Humor*.